 | T-frame or H-frame base | Low | Wide footprint, inherent rigidity |

-- Wobble at lowest height with light load
+- Wobble persists at the lowest height with a light load

 - Single-motor design under a heavy load